spongecaptain/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

   This connector is included in RisingWave.
 With this connector, RisingWave can connect to MySQL directly to obtain data from the binlog without starting additional services.
 Use this approach if Kafka is not part of your technical stack.

 - Using Debezium and Kafka
-  You can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) to convert MySQL data changes to Kafka topics, and then use the Kafka connector in RisingWave to consume data from the Kafka topics.
+  You can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) to convert MySQL data change streams to Kafka topics, and then use the Kafka connector in RisingWave to consume data from the Kafka topics.
 Us this approach is Kafka is part of your technical stack.

-## Using the direct MySQL CDC connector
+## Using the native MySQL CDC connector

 ### Set up MySQL

-Before using the MySQL CDC connector, you need to complete several configurations on MySQL.
+Before using the native MySQL CDC connector in RisingWave, you need to complete several configurations on MySQL.
 For details, see [Setting up MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html#setting-up-mysql).

+### Enable the connector node in RisingWave

+The native MySQL CDC connector is implemented by a connector node.
+A connector node handles the connections with upstream and downstream systems, and it is currently only available in RiseDev, the developer tool of RisingWave.

-### Create a materialized source connection using the CDC connector
+### Create a materialized source connection using the native CDC connector

 To ensure all data changes are captured, you must create a materialized source connection (`CREATE MATERIALIZED SOURCE`) and specify primary keys.
-The data format must be Debezium JSON or Maxwell JSON.
+The data format must be Debezium JSON.

 #### Syntax